MetaMask/KeyringController/docs/keyring.md

 ### signMessage(address, data)

-The `eth_sign` method will receive the incoming data, alread hashed, and must sign that hash, and then return the raw signed hash.
+The `eth_sign` method will receive the incoming data, already hashed, and must sign that hash, and then return the raw signed hash.

 ### exportAccount(address)